 Jeff Thomson bowled mighty fast against Clive Lloyd’s West Indians in 1975–76, but during the Perth Second Test match, he heard the tragic news that his flat-mate Martin Bedkomer, who had gone north to try and find a Sheffield Shield place with Qld, was killed when hit in the chest batting for Toombul in Brisbane grade cricket in December 1975.
 After the Test match, Thommo flew to Sydney to attend his friend’s funeral.

-Many cricket lovers always remember him as someone who was competitive, uncomplicated, and bloody good fun.
-In 2016, Jeff Thomson included in the Australian Hall of Fame cricketer.
+Many cricket lovers always remember him as someone who was competitive, uncomplicated and had bloody good fun.
+In 2016, Jeff Thomson was included in the Australian Hall of Fame cricketer.
 Wisden wrote: “it was easy to believe they were the fastest pair ever to have coincided in a cricket team”.

 “Broken marriages, conflicts of loyalty, the problems of everyday life fall away as one faces up to Thomson”

 To his eternal credit, Thommo remained true to himself.
 He refused to slow down to achieve more accuracy.
 Thomson was a fast bowler, and he was to do it his way.
 He would not bow down to convention.
 All outpace was his motto in cricket, but in life itself, Thommo lived in the fast lane.

 Thommo had great affection for his mates, to whom he was fiercely loyal.
 His rise in the game eventually came, but only after years of frustration and conflict with those who reckoned he should go about his cricket in a more conventional manner.
 By the time he got back to the Test stage for his second crack at the big time, Thommo was the fastest bowler in the world.